PyCQA/redbaron/docs/other.rst

 .next .previous .next_generator() .previous_generator()
 -------------------------------------------------------

-In a similar fashion, node have a :file:`.next` and :file:`.previous` attributes that point to the next or previous node if the node is located in a node list.
-They are set at :file:`None` if their is not adjacent node or if the node is not in a node list.
+In a similar fashion, nodes have a :file:`.next` and :file:`.previous` attributes that point to the next or previous node if the node is located in a node list.
+They are set at :file:`None` if there is not adjacent node or if the node is not in a node list.
 A node list will never have a :file:`.next` or :file:`.previous` node, so those attributes will always be set at :file:`None`.